Cycling is an excellent form of recreation and exercise that can work for you throughout your entire life.

 Conditions like arthritis and back pain are not exclusive to senior citizens but may occur more frequently in some older adults.

 Comfort bicycles for seniors, therefore, have features that are designed to reduce shock and eliminate the potential for you to feel pain as you ride.

 Some of the features you probably want to look for include an extra-wide saddle, a padded seat, cushioned handlebar grips, and front suspension

-A bike that lets you maintain an upright riding position will ease pressure on your back.
+A comfort bike that lets you maintain an upright riding position will ease pressure on your back.
 It also provides the most comfortable ride if you have any skeletal pain.

 Features like a low step-through and wide pedals can be an asset, letting you easily mount, dismount and move your bike without having to exert undue effort.

 How to buy one of the best bikes for older adults?

 Here is a quick overview of the essential features to consider as you prepare to purchase your new bike.